 This negative pressure allows contaminated air, including viruses (learn how to kill germs in HVAC systems here), bacteria, and products of combustion, to remain in both the office and manufacturing spaces for longer than intended.

-In summary, a building under negative pressure is dangerous, unhealthy, and significantly more expensive to operate.
+In summary, a building under negative pressure is dangerous, unhealthy, and significantly more expensive.

 We are the official distributors of the top make-up air unit manufacturers in the USA.
 As official representatives, we’ll be happy to help explain the best make-up air unit for your application.